chhuang-one/sqxclib/README.md

 	// CREATE INDEX
 	table->index("users_id_index", "id");

-	/* If you store current time in columns/members and they use default name - 'created_at' and 'updated_at', you can use below line to replace above 2 timestamp() methods.
+	/* If you store current time in columns (and members) and they use default name - 'created_at' and 'updated_at', you can use below line to replace above 2 timestamp() methods.
 	 */
 //	table->timestamps<User>();